ehsan-mokhtari/Android/notepad/README.md

 Simple notepad app for saving your notes and to-do-lists using sharedprefrences!</br>
-Just know for removing any note, just long press on that item!
+For removing any of notes, just long press on that item!